-This article covers the topic of AD 5 salary or how much a Temporary Agent in grade 5, step 1 in a European Union institution can expect to earn.
+This article covers the topic of AD 5 salary or how much a Temporary Agent in Administrator’s function group grade 5 (step 1) in a European Union institution can expect to earn.

 Basic salary vs. full remuneration package

-The ‘basic monthly salary’ for temporary agents AD 5 ranges from EUR 4883 to 6251 (figures for July 2019).
-It depends on which step you are in (1-8) which is directly linked to the length of your previous employment period under any employer.
+The ‘basic monthly salary’ for temporary agents AD 5 ranges from EUR 4,917.29 to 5,563.58 (current figures as of July 2020).
+It depends on which step you are in (1-5) which is directly linked to the length of your previous employment period under any employer.

 However, knowing the ‘basic monthly salary’ in most cases does not tell you much about your final take-home pay.
 There are two reasons for this.